Low Carb Greek Soup with Zoodles

-Chicken zoodle soup gets a Mediterranean twist in this lightened up version of a traditional Greek avgolemono soup recipe.
-Everything you love about this classic comfort food, but without all the carbs, plus a twist of lemon to lighten the flavors and add a little zing.
+Chicken Zoodle Soup gets a Mediterranean twist in this lightened up version of a traditional Greek soup recipe known as Avgolemono.
+It has everything you love about this classic comfort food, but without all the carbs.
+Plus a twist of lemon to lighten the flavors and add a little zing.

 Originally published on Mar 27, 2016.

 There are many things I miss about New Jersey, and one of them is this amazing little Greek restaurant that we used to love.
 The keftedes.
 The souvlaki.
-The falafel.
 The hummus.
 The saganaki.
 The bakalava.
 ALL.
 SO.
 GOOD.
-And don’t just take this little Polish girl’s word for it.
+And don’t just take this Polish girl’s word for it.

 After I had already been going there for a few years, I was chatting with my Greek coworker.
 And I’m not talking about a coworker whose grandparents were born in Greece.
 He himself was born in Greece.
 He told me that it was the best Greek restaurant he had been to since he moved to the United States.
 Plus, it was even better than the pricy places in New York City.